anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

     - (TOU +2)
     - You may consume rotting, putrid flesh with a DR6 Toughness test.
 Others witnessing this may find it disgusting.
 Outcasts roll morale.

-- First Strike: You believe that the Shimmering Fields are for those who leap into battle, those who are first to reap glory.
+- :
-    - (AGI +2)
+    - ()
-    - Whether your side passes or fails the initiative roll, you may always act first.
+    -
-    - Your first action in combat has -2DR.
+    -

-- Gutsy Strike: You once saw a man decapitate a horse with a giant sword.
+- : You once saw a man decapitate a horse with a giant sword.
 It was less a sword and more a large slab of iron.
 You can’t help but think of the beast’s vacant eyes whenever you swing your own sword.
-    - (STR +3)
+    - ()
-    - When wielding zweihand weapons, you may swing with +4 to your DR. If the attack lands you add d6 to your damage.
+    -

-- Harbinger of Misery: You feel a dark blessing course though your veins.
+- : You feel a dark blessing course though your veins.
 You have dedicated yourself to the black disk which will block out the sun.
-    - (all below 0)
+    - ()
     - Gain 4 Maximum omens instead of 2.
 As long as you live the GM rolls two misery dice every day.

 - Herbalist Healer: You’ve spent what seemed like an eternity under the haze filled apprenticeship of a herbalist master.
 You left with a new outlook on life, and a few extra skills.